Day 01: Arrival Kathmandu air port- transfer to the hotel. Welcome drink.

 |Transportation||Flight/Private Car or Tourist Bus|

 |NOT INCLUDED IN THE COST||

 Your safety is of paramount concern while traveling with Sisne Rover.
-Please note that your leader has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to safety concerns.
-Every effort will be made to keep to the above itinerary; however, since this adventure entails travelling in remote mountainous regions, we cannot guarantee that we will not deviate from it.
+Please note that your leader has the authority to amend or cancel any part of the itinerary if it is necessary due to safety concerns.
+Every effort will be made to keep to the above itinerary; however, since this adventure entails traveling in remote mountainous regions, we cannot guarantee that we will not deviate from it.
 Weather conditions, health condition of a group member, unexpected natural disasters, etc., can all contribute to changes in the itinerary.
 The leader will try to ensure that the trip runs according to plan, but please be prepared to be flexible if required.